 The Right Skills

-I’ve met senior-level corporate executives who could stand up in front of a 1,000-person conference audience without a fear and perform beautifully – but who would get virtual lockjaw when they knew a video camera was pointed their way for a one-on-one interview.
+I’ve met senior-level corporate executives who could stand up in front of a 1,000-person conference audience without a fear and perform beautifully – but who would get virtual lockjaw when they knew a camera was pointed their way for a one-on-one interview.

 I’ve also known very effective written communicators who should probably never do spoken interviews because they’re way too likely to “step in it” using that format.

 These days, spokesperson responsibilities invariably include online communication, and social media is a very easy place to make a mistake.

 Matching potential spokespersons’ skills with their assignments as a member of the Crisis Communications Team is critical.

 The Right Position

 Some spokespersons may naturally excel at all forms of crisis communications – traditional media, social media, B2B, internal, etc. Others may be more limited.
 Only certain types of highly sensitive crises (e.g., ones involving significant loss of life) virtually mandate the chief executive be the lead spokesperson unless there is very good cause to the contrary.

 The fact is that some chief executives are brilliant organizational leaders but not very effective in-person communicators.
 The decision about who should speak is made after a crisis breaks – but the pool of potential spokespersons should be identified and trained in advance.